Pain Clinics Overview

 Physical and aquatic therapy.
 A physiatrist (doctor specializing in rehabilitation medicine) or physical therapist may prescribe a specially tailored exercise program to increase function and decrease pain.
 Other physical therapy options at pain clinics may include whirlpool therapy, ultrasound, and deep-muscle massage.

 Electrical stimulation.
 The most common form of electrical stimulation used in pain management is transcutaneous electrical nerve stimulation (TENS), a technique that uses a small, battery-operated device to stimulate nerve fibers through the skin.
+Other implants for pain control use medicine, heat or chemicals.

 Acupuncture.
 This ancient Chinese practice involves inserting very thin needles at specific points on the skin to relieve pain.